 - Once satisfied you have removed any blemishes change over to 220 grit sandpaper which is mainly about removing the minor scratch marks from the 120 grit.
 (This is actually an important part of the process to consider, with each finer grain sandpaper you are essentially removing the scratches from the previous sandpaper.
 This is a natural process and once the guitar is finished will continue with much finer sandpaper, finishing in some cases with steel wool followed by buffing and polishing to remove the minor scratches from the finer grain paper).

 - Following on from the 220 grit sandpaper you should move on to 320 grit which is going to really start smoothing out your guitar body.
 Once you have finished with the 320 grit it’s a good idea to dampen the timber a little with a rag.
-Doing this will lift any loose grains and allow you to sand flat once the timber is dry enough to sand.
+Doing this will lift any loose grains and allow you to sand flat.

 Some tips for Effective Sanding